firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 * TracerV by default outputs only instruction address and a valid bit and assumes that the combination of these fits within 64 bits.
 Changing this requires modifying ``sim/firesim-lib/src/main/scala/bridges/TracerVBridge.scala``.
-* The number of cores/istreams is currently not automatically detected.
+* The number of cores or instruction streams is currently not automatically detected.
-  To collect data for multiple cores/istreams, you must change the ``NUM_INSTR_STREAMS`` macro at the top of ``sim/firesim-lib/src/main/cc/bridges/tracerv.h``.
+  To collect data for multiple cores or instruction streams, you must change the ``NUM_INSTR_STREAMS`` macro at the top of ``sim/firesim-lib/src/main/cc/bridges/tracerv.h``.
    * TracerV currently packs the entire trace into a 512-bit word, so the maximum supported value for ``NUM_INSTR_STREAMS`` is 7.
 (7x 64-bit traces + a 64 bit cycle